ezrantn/ezranatanael/posts/brain-tumor-segmentation-via-unet-and-genetic-algorithm-optimization.md

 - [Sun et al. (2019)](https://www.researchgate.net/publication/357224328_A_Genetic_Algorithm_and_RNN-LSTM_model_for_Remaining_Battery_Capacity_Prediction) used GA for optimizing RNN hyperparameters, demonstrating improved generalization.

 Our research aims to address this gap by systematically evaluating GA for U-Net hyperparameter optimization, comparing it against Bayesian Optimization and Random Search on the BraTS dataset.
 We hypothesize that GA can yield competitive segmentation accuracy while reducing computational cost.

+## Counterarguments

+1. Another AI Medical Project?
+Hardly Groundbreaking.

+    This project is primarily an experiment.
+I’m not aiming to create something revolutionary—it's simply a bachelor’s thesis.
+Reinventing the wheel isn’t the goal here.

+2. Real-World Impact?
+More Like Lab-Only Results.

+   I fully understand that the medical field requires rigorous validation.
+My research isn't intended for direct clinical use, but it could potentially serve as a reference for future advancements in medical AI—and if it does, I'll gladly take credit for that.

+3. Model Performance?
+Expect Competition From Transformers.

+   While vision transformers (ViTs) are gaining traction, I aim to keep things straightforward.
+I'm not an expert in this field, so U-Net is a practical and well-established choice for my scope.

+4. Technical Challenges: Be Ready to Push Your Hardware.

+   Fortunately, I have access to my university's computing resources.
+Plus, my laptop with a GeForce RTX 3050 should be sufficient to handle the training process.

+5. Results?
+Manage Your Expectations.

+   Given the scope of this project, I’m aware the results may not be groundbreaking.
+However, achieving solid performance and demonstrating the effectiveness of genetic algorithms for hyperparameter tuning is my main objective.

+6. Scalability?
+Not a Priority—Yet.

+   Scalability isn't my primary focus.
+My goal is to build a working system and prove that genetic algorithms can outperform traditional methods like Bayesian optimization or grid search in this context.

+7. Why Choose This Idea If It’s Outside My Main Scope?

+   I enjoy challenges and constantly seek opportunities to expand my skill set.
+With my background in backend engineering, I have experience dealing with system bottlenecks and performance optimization.
+This project allows me to apply that knowledge in a new domain—deep learning optimization.
+While I’m not entirely new to machine learning, my previous projects were more focused on personal learning.
+This thesis is my opportunity to tackle a more complex problem and explore the practical benefits of optimizing deep learning models.